The Fixer (2015 Hong Kong TV series): Cases

 Smuggling baby milk formula powder to mainland has become so profitable that triads have resorted to collecting empty powder cans and packing it with fake formula to resell to mainlanders.
 Triad boss Big Tau is highly against his younger birth brother Small Tau, producing and smuggling fake formula because it could harm someone.
 Small Tau doesn't care and defies Big Tau's orders in front of their underlings.
 A few days later Big Tau's wife is kidnapped, he hires The Fixers to find his wife.
 Big Tau suspects Small Tau is the culprit due to their earlier clash over the baby formula issue and demands Small Tau hand over his wife.
 Small Tau insist he took no part in Big Tau's wife kidnapping, but Big Tau does not believe him and kills him.
 Sam-ping seeing how Small Tau persistently deny any part in Big Tau's wife kidnapping suspects Big Tau might have staged his wife's kidnapping in order to find an excuse to kill Small Tau because of his defiance, but that is not the case and The Fixers becomes Big Tau's next target in his wife's kidnapping.
 Big Tau's believes The Fixers are also involve with his wife's kidnapping, as revenge Big Tau sends his henchmen to kill Sam-ping's mother.
 While viewing Big Tau's wife ransom film, Lui Lui notices a pin that links to her mother.
-She pays a visit and bugs her mother's office, finding out that her mother's feng-shui adviser Law Kang is in cohorts with Big Tau's wife to fake the kidnapping.
+She pays a visit and bugs her mother's office, finding out that her mother's feng-shui adviser Law Kang is collaborating with Big Tau's wife to fake the kidnapping.
 Big Tau's wife planned her entire kidnapping as a way to escape from her philandering and abusive husband.
 After Lui Lui persuades Big Tau's wife to settle their marriage reasonably, Big Tau then calls off the killing on Sam-ping's mother.
 When Big Tau's wife demands a divorce and is willing to walk away from their marriage with nothing he becomes enraged and tries to strangle her to death.
 However, in the process of strangling her, he gets a heart attack and dies when she throws away his medication.